Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: State Aggregation for Information Compression (SAIC) in multi-agent Coordination Tasks

-Upon the availability of the $\pi^{c,SAIC}_i(\cdot)$, which was obtained by solving problem (\ref{k-median - State Aggregation})-(\ref{k-median main - State Aggregation}), we need to find an action control policy for both agents corresponding to it.
-That is, we now solve the problem (\ref{decentralized problem - State Aggregation}) by plugging the exact communication policy $\pi^{c,SAIC}_i(\cdot)$ into it.
-This training phase hereafter is referred to as the \textit{distributed training phase}, in which the action $Q$-tables $Q^m_i(\cdot)$ for $i=\{1,2\}$ are obtained - phase (c) of the Fig. \ref{fig: joint problem break down}.
-This training phase as well as the execution phase of the algorithm can both be carried out distributively, while agents communicate using the obtained communication policy.
-Following lemmas, theorem and remarks are brought here to characterize the performance of the proposed scheme SAIC, at its different phases.
+Upon the availability of the $\pi^{c}_i(\cdot), \,\, \forall i \in \mathcal{N}$, which was obtained by solving problem (\ref{k-median clustering problem - body}), we need to find control policies for all agents corresponding to the communication policies $\pi^{c}_i(\cdot), \,\, i \in \mathcal{N}$.
+That is, we now solve the problem (\ref{decentralized problem - State Aggregation}) by plugging the exact communication policy $\pi^{c}_i(\cdot) \,\, \forall i \in \mathcal{N}$ into it.
+Within this training phase - referred to as the decentralized training phase - control $Q$-tables $Q^m_i(\cdot) \,\, \forall i \in \mathcal{N}$ are obtained - step "c" of the Fig. \ref{fig: joint problem break down}.
+This training phase, as well as the execution phase of the algorithm, can both be carried out distributively, while agents communicate over bit-budgeted channels using the communication policies obtained before in section \ref{subsect: TODQ problem}.
+The following remarks are brought to characterize the performance of SAIC, in the decentralized training phase.

+We now first define the concept of lumpablity, according to which we will then set a condition - Condition \ref{condition: lumpability} - for the correctness of remarks 3 and 4.

+\begin{definition}\textbf{Lumpability of an MDP:} Let $\alpha_{\bs}$ be the probability distribution of the { initial state} of an MDP at the initial step.
+The MDP is called (strongly) lumpable with respect to the perception function $h_i(\cdot)$ if the the transitions between all the perceived states $h_i(\bs(t))$ - which are perceived through the lens of $h_i(\cdot)$ - follow Markov rule for every probability distribution $\alpha_{\bs}$ of the initial state of the original MDP \cite{rubino1989weak}. \end{definition}